 - Evaluating students and giving feedback

 The Office of Emergency Preparedness at York University is responsible for all aspects of emergency planning and preparedness at both our Keele and Glendon campuses.
 This office provides personal emergency preparedness planning for people with disabilities.
-They also work with faculty, staff and students to help create personal preparedness plans for situations such as evacuation or shelter in place.
 You can find the Emergency Preparedness Guide for People with Disabilities along with our Emergency Response Guidebook on the website.

-If you would like assistance in developing a personal emergency plan, please contact the Office of Emergency Preparedness via email at email@example.com, or phone any of the following numbers:
+If you would like assistance in developing a personal emergency plan, please contact the Office of Emergency Preparedness via email at firstname.lastname@example.org, or phone Mike O'Brien, Manager ext.
+55258